centreon/centreon-documentation/en/reporting/installation.md

 **Software**

 -   Centreon 20.10
--   Check that the parameter *date.timezone* is correctly configured in /etc/opt/rh/rh-php72/php.ini (same timezone displayed with the command "timedatectl status")
+-   Check that the parameter `date.timezone` is correctly configured in `/etc/opt/rh/rh-php72/php.ini` (same timezone displayed with the command `timedatectl status`)

 -   Avoid the usage of the following variables in your monitoring MySQL configuration.
 They halt long queries execution and can stop the ETL